PhilChodrow/PIC16B/syllabus.md

 <div class="fancy-h1"> How You Will Learn in PIC16B</div>

 In PIC16B, we'll relatively traditional lecture periods, in which I'll present on a topic.
-These will take place during the scheduled lecture periods, although I'll record the lectures and post them to CCLE afterwards.
+These will take place during the scheduled lecture periods, although I'll record the lectures and post them to BruinLearn afterwards.
 You'll have a quarter-long project and a series of blog posts (homeworks) in which to practice your skills.

 I believe that: